gyamersny-01/DCIT308-Project/README.md

 The receipts are being tracked by a Queue

 The system gives the user the opportunity to enter a threshold for the low bank balance alert.

+The cash  flow gives a general account of how funds were allocated per expenditure in every  month